 Similarly, aACE will track receivable transactions.
-For example, when one office sells a line item code which another office should receive the revenue for (e.g. the inventory belongs to one entity, even though other entities can add it on orders), aACE will create an A/R balance for the office that should receive revenue and an A/P balance for the office that handled the sale.
+For example, when one office sells a line item code which another office should receive the proceeds for (e.g. the inventory belongs to one entity, even though other entities can add it on orders), aACE will create an A/R balance for the office that should receive the sale and an A/P balance for the office that handled the sale.

 For each office, you can specify a default bank account for disbursements.
 Navigate to the Chart of Accounts and, in the Offices section, click the field for 'Disbursement (Bill Pay) Account', then select from the list of options.
 (Note: After you manually assign an account in this field, it will not be affected by changes to the Default Disbursement account in the Assets section.)